-Subsection (b) - The second sentence of this subsection accords with Section 603(a)(3) - upon dissociation a member is treated as a mere transferee of the member's own transferable interest.
-Like most inter se rules in this act, this one is subject to the operating agreement.
-See Section 603(a)(3), comment.
+Subsection (b) - The second sentence of this subsection accords with Section 603(a)(3) - upon dissociation a person is treated as a mere transferee of its own transferable interest.
+Like most inter se rules in this act, this one is subject change by the operating agreement.
+See the comment to Section 603(a)(3).

-Subsection (d) - See also Section 405(d) (pertaining to the rights of members and transferees that receive a distribution in the form of indebtedness).
+Subsection (d) - See also Section 405(d) (pertaining to the rights of members and transferees that receive a distribution in the form of indebtedness) and 405(e) (pertaining to solvency testing for payments on indebtedness issued to redeem an interest).